dingodoppelt/jamban/README.md

 }
 ```

-CAUTION: the example configurations overwrite existing rulesets for nftables
+- CAUTION: the example configurations can break existing rulesets for nftables.

 see "jamban.py --help" for more information